sensordeck/atlas-docs/docs/oem-integration-pilot-program.md

 ---

-## How is firmware handled during the pilot?
+## How is firmware handled during the pilot and after deployment?

 Pilot firmware is managed as part of the engineering engagement.

-Version tracking, feature alignment, update procedures, and any pilot-specific firmware behavior are defined during the program.
-Deployment-grade update flow can also be discussed where relevant.
+Version tracking, feature alignment, update procedures, field update strategy, and any pilot-specific firmware behavior are defined during the program.
+Long-term continuity topics such as LTS expectations or firmware escrow can also be addressed in handoff discussions where needed.

 ---